deadlyvipers/dojo_rules/introduction.md

 Hello world!
 This is a short sentence.
+I'm a big fan of Ruby and RoR!